Farewell, Fantastic Venus

-Farewell, Fantastic Venus is a 1968 science fiction anthology edited by Brian Aldiss and Harry Harrison.
+Farewell, Fantastic Venus is a 1968 American science fiction anthology edited by Brian Aldiss and Harry Harrison.
 An abridged version was published in the same year under the title All About Venus.
 It was first published as a direct response to the information returned from the first space probes sent to Venus, especially the first atmospheric probe to return data, Venera 4.
 The first data was not returned from the surface until Venera 7 successfully landed in 1970.

 The book contains stories and novel excerpts of Venus in fiction from the time before its true nature became apparent, when the clouded planet could still be imagined as another Earth, albeit a hotter one.
 From that point on, few stories would be written which did not recognize Venus as a dry lifeless world with acid clouds and a temperature high enough to melt lead.
 Writers such as Larry Niven (author of "Becalmed in Hell") did write about the "new" Venus, but there were to be few more transplanted jungle adventures, imagined world of oceans with monsters, or Venusians.
 Venus had been the best hope for extraterrestrial life, and now that hope was lost.

 Later, however, writers avoided this apparent impasse through using hard science fiction premises for future terraforming of Venus, or resorted to alternate world science fiction, where Venus had either been terraformed by aliens in the distant past to provide an Earth-like biosphere, or had undergone different processes of planetary formation to arrive at an inhabitable alternative.
 Alternatively, science fantasy authors deliberately overlooked recent discoveries in favor of a setting they loved.

 The authors whose stories were included ranged from C.S.
 Lewis (excerpt from Perelandra) to Edgar Rice Burroughs (excerpt from Pirates of Venus) and from Olaf Stapledon (excerpt from Last and First Men) to Poul Anderson ("The Big Rain", "Sister Planet").
-Essays and meditations from a variety of scientists and science fiction writers were also included in the collection.
+Essay and meditation from a variety of scientists and science fiction writers were also included in the collection.